nrokh/ScientificFigures/README.md

 This workshop will include several items and documents for you to utilize in your figure-making journal.
 In this repo, we will provide you with the following tools
 - Spectrum of Figure Creation
 - Figure Assessment Rubric
-- SciFigs helpful Links and FAQs
+- SciFigs Helpful Links and FAQs
 - Inkscape 101